ActivityWatch/docs/src/watchers.rst

 Watches properties of the active tab like title, URL, and incognito state.

-- :gh-aw:`aw-watcher-web` - The official browser extension, supports Chrome, Edge (use Chrome extension) and Firefox.
+- :gh-aw:`aw-watcher-web` - The official browser extension, supports Chrome, Edge, and Firefox.

 Editor watchers
 ---------------